bbauska/JS-Eloquent/README.md

 chapters are devoted to Node.js, another environment to program JavaScript in.

-Throughout the book, there are five *project chapters*, which describe larger example programs to give you a taste of real programming.
+Throughout the book, there are five <i>project chapters</i>, which describe larger example programs to give you a taste of real programming.
 In order of appearance, we will work through building an artificial life simulation, a programming language, a platform game, a paint program,